DynamoDS/RefineryPrimer/03-hello-project-refinery/03-06_using-revit-alongside-refinery/03-06-03_data-capture.md

-# How to test Revit data capture
+# How to Test Revit Data Capture

 A  workflow for using Revit data consists of the following steps: